leomccormack/sparta-site/content/docs/plugins/sparta-suite.md

 <img src="Beamformer_GUI.png" alt="" style="max-width: 80%"/><br/>

 A simple beamforming plug-in, currently including the following static beam patterns: cardioid, hyper-cardioid, or max_rE weighted hyper-cardioid.

-This plug-in was developed by Leo McCormack.

 ### Binauraliser
 <img src="Binauraliser_GUI.png" alt="" style="max-width: 95%"/><br/>

 {{< alert icon="👉" text="Please note that this plug-in is only suitable for HRTF-based convolution." />}}

 A plug-in which convolves input audio (up to 64 channels) with interpolated HRTFs in the time-frequency domain.
 The HRTFs are interpolated by applying amplitude-normalised VBAP gains [4] to the HRTF magnitude responses and the estimated inter-aural time differences (ITDs) individually, before being re-combined.
 The plug-in also allows the user to specify an external SOFA file for the convolution.
-Presets for popular 2D and 3D formats are included for convenience; however, the directions for up to 64 channels can be independently controlled.
+The directions for up to 64 channels can be independently controlled.
+However, presets for popular 2D and 3D formats are included for convenience.
 Head-tracking is also supported via OSC messages in the same manner as with the Rotator plug-in.

 This plug-in was developed by Leo McCormack and Archontis Politis.